 Pray and continue to pray.

-Visually see yourself on top of that roof, digging away the mud so you can lower your friend, or family member or someone in need carefully down to lovingly place them at the feet of Jesus!
+Visually see yourself on top of that roof, digging away the mud so you can lower your friend, family member, or someone in need carefully down to lovingly place them at the feet of Jesus!
 And keep doing it!

 Don’t give up!!!